AdamSLevy/threaded_radio/README.md

 # RadioManager Test Program
 This is a test program for the RadioManager class used for sending telemetry serially over RFD900+ radios on the microDOAS payload.
 Written by Adam Levy for Northern Embedded Solutions (NES).
+The `main` of this program makes no effort to be good code, it will never be used for anything other than testing.
+The `main` will just try to set up the serial connection and send arbitrary data.
+If the set up or sending fails at any point it will prompt the user if they want to retry or exit the program.

 ## class RadioManager
 The RadioManager class
 1. manages the OS calls to open/write/close a serial port on linux using [termios](http://man7.org/linux/man-pages/man3/termios.3.html),